ansys/grantami-serverapi-openapi/README.md

 ## Creating a new interface version

-Once a release is completed, the build scripts should be updated to build the new in-development version of the package, additionaly the oldest release can be removed.
+Once a release is completed, the build scripts should be updated to build the new in-development version of the package, additionally the oldest release can be removed.

 1. Update the version number of the package in the ``version`` node of the pom.xml file to begin development
 2. Update the ``interface-dev-version`` element in the pom.xml file to refer to the current in-development version